chenjie/v2ray-tls-websocket-nginx/README.md

 ```
 $ bash auto-config.sh domain_name
 ```
-Note: `domain_name` should have DNS A record configured pointing at the static IPv4 address of the VM/VPS.
+Note: `domain_name` should have DNS A record configured pointing at the _public_ IPv4 address (not the private one in VPC) of the VM/VPS.

 ## Configs